November 24, 2020

 When every transaction counts more so than ever before in restaurants and food services, forward-thinking strategies around restaurant menu management have become more important than ever before.
-Central to that is how much leading organisations have risen to the occasion to streamline the way they manage they their offering and push the newest versions of menus to the point of sale, unified across locations and concepts.
+Central to that is how much leading organizations have risen to the occasion to streamline the way they manage they their offering and push the newest versions of menus to the point of sale, unified across locations and concepts.

-Restaurants and managed food services rely on current data and the technology needed to find useful narratives about how to enhance performance and maximise returns, specifically at the menu item level.
+Restaurants and managed food services rely on current data and the technology needed to find useful narratives about how to enhance performance and maximize returns, specifically at the menu item level.
 How does that work?
 What role does restaurant POS play in that process?
 Let’s take a look.

 Finding the winners using restaurant point of sale

-Organisations that manage multiple properties and concepts that may have items on the menu that appear under different customer-facing names.
+Organizations that manage multiple properties and concepts that may have items on the menu that appear under different customer-facing names.
 That means they require mechanisms to help them track item performance behind the scenes in an efficient way.
 Each item needs to be input, adjusted when necessary, removed when performance is low, and moved to the forefront when items sell well.
 Ideally, this happens in short order and the necessary changes are rolled out to every relevant location and concept automatically and simultaneously, appearing on the menu under the right name and at the right price.
 This means precise attention to detail that has to happen “above store”.

 The restaurant point of sale that does this best will include functionality that allows operations to manage these elements centrally and at the SKU level.
 The point of sale provides a common and unified enterprise management platform to apply details like naming conventions, amendments, and other details, and allows centralized operations to roll them out at the same time to all locations and concepts.
 Further, it allows organizations to track items more easily, no matter how many guest-facing names are in play.
 This helps management teams to more easily identify winning SKUS and the locations in which they are selling best.